CYLIX-V2/Cylix-Demo/README.md

 ## What is Cylix?

-Cylix is an **AI-driven cybersecurity platform for purple-team validation and threat investigation**.
+Cylix is an **XDR (Extended Detection & Response) platform with autonomous AI orchestration** designed for purple-team validation, threat detection, and automated response.

-It helps security teams:
+It combines:

-- Continuously **validate defenses** and security controls under realistic conditions
-- **Prioritize and investigate threats** with AI copilots and guided playbooks
-- Generate **executive-ready reports** on exposure, coverage, and program maturity
+- **Unified threat detection** across endpoints, network, cloud, and identity domains
+- **Autonomous AI orchestration** with multi-agent systems and human-in-the-loop oversight
+- **Automated purple-team validation** with attack emulation and defensive testing
+- **Advanced security layers** including RASP, NGIPS, behavioral analytics, and deception technology
+- **Multi-tenant MSSP architecture** for managing multiple customers from a single control plane

 Designed for: